-- 1.32 A partial refund will be made in respect of all whole unused 6-month periods of leave after the first year of employment where the worker: - is granted for less than the period requested on the CoS for example, if a 5-year visa was applied for, but a 3-year visa is granted, the balance (£2,000 or £728 for a small sponsor or charity) would be refunded - starts work for one Tier 2 sponsor, but then voluntarily changes to another sponsor - the first sponsor will be paid the difference between the charge paid and the charge payable for the length of time the Tier 2 worker has worked for the first sponsor, or - leaves their post early for example, if they return home due to ill health, are made redundant or dismissed, fail their probation, or fail to secure a necessary professional qualification - 1.33 A partial refund will also be made if: - you assign a CoS to a migrant and pay the large fee, and - before you assigned that CoS, you had notified us that your company had changed from large to small, or gained charitable status, and we have verified this information - 1.34 In these circumstances, we will refund the difference between the large fee and the small fee.
+1.33 A partial refund will be made in respect of all whole unused 6-month periods of leave after the first year of employment where the worker:

+- is granted for less than the period requested on the CoS for example, if a 5-year visa was applied for, but a 3-year visa is granted, the balance (£2,000 or £728 for a small sponsor or charity) would be refunded - starts work for one Tier 2 sponsor, but then voluntarily changes to another sponsor - the first sponsor will be paid the difference between the charge paid and the charge payable for the length of time the Tier 2 worker has worked for the first sponsor, or - leaves their post early for example, if they return home due to ill health, are made redundant or dismissed, fail their probation, or fail to secure a necessary professional qualification - 1.34 A partial refund will also be made if: - you assign a CoS to a migrant and pay the large fee, and - before you assigned that CoS, you had notified us that your company had changed from large to small, or gained charitable status, and we have verified this information - 1.35 In these circumstances, we will refund the difference between the large fee and the small fee.
 We will only issue refunds in respect of CoS issued on or after the date you notified us your change in status.
+It is therefore important you tell us of any change in status as soon as possible.